-Hal Eriksen notes of Bitter Tea:
+The celestial Hal Eriksen notes of Bitter Tea:

-Clearly he's missing some obvious points: Yen can't be that smart if he lets his attraction for another man's bride get in the way of his war, since it means he'll lose it.
-In a closer reading his fascination for this missionary begins with her offering him a hankerchief after he runs over her rickshaw driver.
-He's turned on by her mix of kindness and revulsion (he doesn't care about the rickshaw driver because "life, even at it's best, is hardly endurable" - a great line he delivers with the perfect mix of ennui and breeziness).
-The idea of a culture clash is driven home in the way Babs gets to apply her missionary zeal to her own attraction/repulsion in pleading for the life of Mah-Li.
-Yen adopts her forgiving attitude almost on a dare, and while he handles the subsequent loss of his stolen fortune with Zen aplomb he can't really handle the strait-jacket of the production code (who could?) which results in Babs' surrendering to Yen in penance yet still unable to think about kissing him in real time without recoiling as if he was still the leering Fu Manchu character from her dream.
+"So Stanwyck tries to be the missionary when everything in the film calls for a creeping abandon in Megan.
+When I say everything I mean above all Nils Asther's Yen, one of the most attractive figures in early sound cinema--witty, fatalistic, and very smart." ("Have You Seen..." p.
+99)Of course Yen can't be that smart if he lets his attraction for another man's naive bride get in the way of his war, since it means he'll lose it.
+His fascination is a slow suicide from the moment she first offers him a handkerchief after he runs over her rickshaw driver.
+He doesn't care about the rickshaw driver because "life, even at it's best, is hardly endurable" - a great line he delivers with the perfect mix of ennui and breeziness - but he's moved she gives him a handkerchief even after berating him for his callousness.
+He sees in her something that if he follows it through will lead to his death, but hey, life's hardly endurable.
+Yen adopts her forgiving attitude towards the treacherous Mai Lin almost on a dare and, while he handles the subsequent loss of his fortunes with Zen aplomb, he can't really handle the strait-jacket of the production code (who could?) which results in Babs' surrendering to Yen in penance yet still unable to think about kissing him without recoiling as if he was still the leering Fu Manchu character from her dream.
 She loves him but his non-whiteness ensures she'll never convert him back into that masked prince.

 |Shangai Express by Erich Kuersten - 2008|

-As someone who was almost lynched just for wearing a yellow sweater my mom got my on a Christmas afternoon showing of In and Out in 1998 I can vouch that a lot of that intolerance is still very real.
+As someone who was almost lynched in a South Carolina two-dollar theater on a 1998 Xmas day, just for wearing a yellow sweater (the movie being In-Out and my brother and I being the only ones laughing) I can vouch that a lot of that intolerance in certain states is still very real.
 To these racist swine Asians are almost scarier than Hispanics, Latinos, African-Americans or Native Americans, because the derogatory phrase 'yellow' doesn't really fit.
 Asians are in fact 'whiter than white' - more refined than the white racist thinks even himself capable of.
-That's why for every exquisitely cruel and cultured monster like Manchu there must be hordes of leering Chinese soldiers or grinning, moronic cooks, often played by the versatile character Willie Fung, to make whitey feel better.
+That's why for every exquisitely cruel and cultured monster like Manchu there must be hordes of leering Chinese soldiers or grinning, moronic cooks, often played by the versatile character Willie Fung, to make whitey feel all master race-y again.